usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 The threaded case scenario is a tool for deepening understanding and sparking application across the course.
 Through a fictional—but realistic—procurement scenario, participants explore the complexity of digital service delivery in government and connect course concepts to their own day-to-day challenges.
 The case scenario helps participants:

-- Apply concepts in a realistic, evolving context.
+- Apply concepts in a realistic, evolving context
-- Practice critical thinking, stakeholder engagement, and strategic decision-making.
+- Practice critical thinking, stakeholder engagement, and strategic decision-making
-- Surface parallels to their own work and identify opportunities for influence and improvement.
+- Surface parallels to their own work and identify opportunities for influence and improvement

 Each case scenario activity reinforces the sprint’s learning objectives and serves as a springboard for meaningful, context-specific conversation.